CodeForAnnArbor/codeofconduct/README.md

 I am writing because of harassment at a Code for America Communities event, (NAME, PLACE, DATE OF EVENT).

-You can reach me at (CONTACT INFO).
+You can reach me at resnickmicah@gmail.com.
 Thank you.